El-colibri-grupo-mintic2022/ColibriShop/README.md

-# eStore for oanline pastry shop
+# eStore for an online pastry shop
+called Sebastiano Bake Shop